Cardroom

 A cardroom or card room is a gaming establishment that exclusively offers card games for play by the public.
-The term poker room is used to describe a dedicated room in casinos that is dedicated to playing poker and in function is similar to a card room.
+The term poker room is used to describe a room in casinos that is dedicated to playing poker and in function is similar to a card room.

 Such rooms typically do not offer slot machines or video poker, or other table games such as craps or roulette as found in casinos.
 However, a casino will often use the term "cardroom" or "poker room" (usually the latter) to refer to a separate room that offers card games where players typically compete against each other, instead of against "the house".